 Your to-do list:

-- Create an open culture in your company.
-If your team members have no fear in delivering the bad news to you, you'll know about them faster and will be able to talk with your investors faster and find a solution before things get bad.
+Create an open culture in your company.
+If your team members have no fear of delivering the bad news to you, you'll know about them faster and will be able to talk with your investors faster and find a solution before things get bad.